 To book a stay at Shai Hills Resource Reserve, you reach out to the reserve on WhatsApp or via email with your desired booking date and the type of tent you would like to book.
 The WhatsApp contact information is +233 24 724 1073, and the email is email@example.com.

-Once I reached out, I was sent a PDF document detailing information on the booking requirements, including the deposit policy and outlining some of the rules of staying at the luxury tents.
+Once I reached out, I was sent a PDF document detailing information on the booking requirements, including the deposit policy, how to get food while at the tents, and outlining some of the rules of staying at the luxury tents.

 The response times of the facility were extremely slow for booking.
 It took several days to settle on a date and get officially booked.
 Communication can definitely be improved on the part of the facility to make the booking experience more pleasant.